Skip to content

 if dir == "" {

-dir = setup.GetDefaultConfigDir(props.Tool.Name)
+dir = setup.GetDefaultConfigDir(p.FS, p.Tool.Name)

 }

-configFile, err := setup.Initialise(props, setup.InitOptions{
+configFile, err := setup.Initialise(p, setup.InitOptions{

 Dir: dir,